 Prerequisites

-- Basic familiarity with REST APIs
+- Basic familiarity with JSON payloads

-export API_URL="https://api.mixpeek.com"
+export MP_API_URL="https://api.mixpeek.com"

-export API_KEY="YOUR_API_KEY"
+export MP_API_KEY="sk_live_replace_me"

-1) Create a Namespace
+1. Create (or Choose) a Namespace

-curl -sS -X POST "$API_URL/v1/namespaces" \
+curl -sS -X POST "$MP_API_URL/v1/namespaces" \

--H "Authorization: Bearer $API_KEY" \
+-H "Authorization: Bearer $MP_API_KEY" \

 -H "Content-Type: application/json" \